 How Are Mini Splits Installed?

 The outdoor unit of the mini split can be installed as far away from the indoor unit as 50 feet.
-This makes it possible to provide affordable temperature control to all of the rooms on the street side of a building, while locating the outdoor compressor on the side of the building or in another inconspicuous place.
-As you might have guess, ductless mini splits don’t use air ducts to push cooling and heating through the building, so they are able to avoid energy losses seen in central air conditioning systems, saving as much as 30 percent of consumption in many situations.
+This makes it possible to provide affordable temperature control to all of the rooms on the street side of a building while locating the outdoor compressor on the side of the building or in another inconspicuous place.
+As you might have guessed, ductless mini splits don’t use air ducts to push cooling and heating through the building, so they are able to avoid energy losses seen in central air conditioning systems, saving as much as 30 percent of consumption in many situations.

 Flexible Design and Easy Use

 The mini splits air conditioning system has a lot of flexibility built right into its design.
 Compared to other systems that can be added on to condition one or more rooms of your home, mini splits can be suspended from a ceiling, mounted to a drop ceiling or hung on a wall, providing the building owner with options for its location.
 In addition to mounted units, homeowners can choose a floor-standing air conditioning system as well.